nkrijnen/workshop-accelerate-2023-05/README.md

 Once the gradle build is complete, let's make sure you can run the tests.

 Run all the tests.
-Press `Ctrl + Alt + R` (Mac) or `Alt + Shift + F10` (Win), then select `Tests in 'part-01'` and press enter.
+Press `Ctrl + Alt + R` (Mac) or `Alt + Shift + F10` (Win), then select `Tests in 'part-02'` and press enter.

-If all is well, the test should fail with `expected: <Hello kotlin> but was: <Hello world>`
+If all is well, the test should run and all should pass.

-Now open `Hello.kt` and fix the code.
-Run the tests again to make sure they pass.

 ### Common issues